byte-physics/igortest/docu/sphinx/source/basic.rst

 before the functions are fully implemented.
 The assertions are executed, but neither does the error counter increase nor is the test run aborted.
-To mark a test case as expected failure write the keyword in the comment above (maximum 4 lines above :code:`Function` are considered as tags, every tag in separate line):
+To mark a test case as expected failure write the keyword in the comment above (all lines above :code:`Function` up to the previous :code:`Function` are considered as tags, every tag in separate line):

 .. code-block:: igor